newrelic/newrelic-quickstarts/CONTRIBUTING.md

 ### Local Quickstart Preview

-- To view a local quickstart preview, you can run the command `yarn preview node-js/express` or `yarn preview catchpoint` using the path to the quickstart as the last command line argument.
+- To view a local quickstart preview, you can run the command `yarn preview node-js/express` or `yarn preview catchpoint` using the _path_ to the quickstart.
 - This script needs to be run under the `utils` directory.
 - The script will run a local server for the Public I/O site to fetch files from the specified quickstart.
 - The command line will provide a link that can be navigated to view the quickstart.
   - In order for local quickstart preview to be enabled on the Public I/O site, there needs to be a `config.yml` file present in the quickstart directory.
 However, there does not need to have any content inside the file.
   - _Only one quickstart may be served for local quickstart preview_

-|Note: While working on a quickstart, the changes may not be updated in the local preview right away.
+|Note: While working on a quickstart, changes may not be updated in the local preview automatically.
 If you do not see immediate changes, refresh the page to pull in recent updates.

 ### Pull Request Quickstart Preview
-- Once a PR is open for a new or improved quickstart, a comment will be automatically generated with a link to the quickstart associated with the PR.
+- Once a PR is open for a quickstart, a comment will be automatically generated with a link to the quickstart associated with the PR.
 - If a PR has multiple quickstarts, a link will be generated in the PR for each quickstart.